-- Benzocaine is a Health Canada approved drug and an effective topical or immersion bath anesthetic similar to MS-222. - It is both a CCAC and AVMA approved drug for the first step of euthanizing amphibians (CCAC, 2010; 2021; AVMA, 2020) - Over the counter formulations of 20% benzocaine (e.g. Orajel[®] Maximum Strength; Life Brand[®] Toothache Pain Relief Maximum Strength) used to treat oral pain in people are available at local grocery and pharmacy stores and proven to be effective for amphibian anesthesia and/or euthanasia (Brown et al., 2004; Chen and Combs, 1999; Cecala et al., 2007; Torreilles et. al., 2009). - These products do not require a prescription unlike benzocaine hydrochloride powder or MS-222 and therefore, are highlighted in this document due to ease of access to nonveterinary professionals. - Use only the 20% benzocaine products. - Other concentrations are available, but the 20% formulations will result in the quickest anesthesia with the smallest amount of product required, thus improving animal welfare. - Avoid products that include menthol in the active ingredients. - Proper storage conditions (room temperature) and adherence to expiry dates are required to ensure the product will remain effective. - Products must be protected from direct sunlight, freezing and heat to maintain effectiveness. - When used correctly, deep anesthesia occurs within minutes and death within 3-5 hours (Torreilles et. al., 2009).
+- Benzocaine is a Health Canada approved drug and an effective topical or immersion bath anesthetic similar to MS-222. - It is both a CCAC and AVMA approved drug for the first step of euthanizing amphibians (CCAC 2010, 2021; AVMA 2020) - Over the counter formulations of 20% benzocaine (e.g. Orajel® Maximum Strength; Life Brand® Toothache Pain Relief Maximum Strength) used to treat oral pain in people are available at local grocery and pharmacy stores and proven to be effective for amphibian anesthesia and/or euthanasia (Brown et al., 2004; Chen and Combs, 1999; Cecala et al., 2007; Torreilles et. al., 2009). - These products do not require a prescription unlike benzocaine hydrochloride powder or MS-222 and therefore, are highlighted in this document due to ease of access to nonveterinary professionals. - Use only the 20% benzocaine products. - Other concentrations are available, but the 20% formulations will result in the quickest anesthesia with the smallest amount of product required, thus improving animal welfare. - Avoid products that include menthol in the active ingredients. - Proper storage conditions (room temperature) and adherence to expiry dates are required to ensure the product will remain effective. - Products must be protected from direct sunlight, freezing and heat to maintain effectiveness. - When used correctly, deep anesthesia can occur within minutes and death within 3-5 hours (Torreilles et. al., 2009). - Note that species variability can occur, and the above timeline may not be applicable.